- The end of Heaven: Disaster and Suffering in a Scientific Age (2017)

 Dr. Todd Hubbard, Oklahoma State University

-This book argues that in a scientific age, we have become ever better at explaining the complexity of disaster (at answering the epistemological question of what happened).
+In our scientific age, we have become ever better at explaining the complexity of disaster (at answering the epistemological question of what happened).
 But people, for a variety of reasons, desire simple answers to the age-old existential question of why we suffer.

 When we confuse the question of what happened with the question of why we suffered, we either supply wrenchingly inadequate epistemological accounts (it was ‘human error!’
 Rule violations!), or callously emotionless explanations of disaster incubation, normalization of wrongs and other banal features of human and organizational life.
 The former doesn’t explain well, the latter doesn’t console well.